section-engineering-education/engineering-education/content/articles/setting-up-kali-linux-for-dual-boot/index.md

 - Load missing firmware from removable media? - `No`.
 - Connect to your WiFi card if one is available - This is optional.

+If in case you decided to connect to a WiFi network or internet connection.
 Wait for the set-up to `configure all the Networks`.
 This process is also quick.

 Moving on, create a primary user for Kali Linux.

 - Set the `Host name` and `Domain name` as you wish - This is an optional step.
+The **Host name** is normally the name allocated to the device when it is connected to a network, on the other hand the **Domain name** is the physical address of the device.
+The easily recognized part of the IP address.
 - Enter your `username` and hit the continue button.
 - Enter and confirm the `password` entry.